Dljdd/Darkstore_Dylan_10/README.md

 ### Database: Firebase
 - **Description**: Provides real-time database capabilities and seamless integration with web applications.

+### Authentication: Firebase Authentication
+- **Description**: Secure user accounts and streamline warehouse onboarding processes.

+### Machine Learning Framework: TensorFlow or PyTorch
+- **Description**: Enhance the AI-based demand prediction model with powerful ML capabilities.

-## Recommendations to Enhance the Stack
+## Recommendations to Enhance the Stack(Not yet implemented)

 ### Visualization Library: D3.js or Chart.js
 - **Use Case**: Create dynamic and interactive charts/graphs for the AI Insights Dashboard.

-### Authentication: Firebase Authentication
-- **Use Case**: Secure user accounts and streamline warehouse onboarding processes.

 ### Cloud Functions: Firebase Cloud Functions
 - **Use Case**: Implement serverless functions for tasks like periodic data updates and notifications.

-### Machine Learning Framework: TensorFlow or PyTorch
-- **Use Case**: Enhance the AI-based demand prediction model with powerful ML capabilities.

 ---
 This tech stack provides a robust foundation for DarkStore's development, ensuring scalability, performance, and seamless integration of AI-driven insights.